Laura Elenes: Artistry

 Elenes created both abstract and figurative pieces.
 Her aesthetics were based on patterns, geometry and materials from the pre-Hispanic world.
 Her works often contrast soft and hard materials and images, often working with loose weave fabric, thread and string.
 According to the Nadja Betrón, the artist worked to create a Mexican design that was contemporary and not folkloric.
 One of her last projects, with the name of El Largo Viaje desde el Rabinal (2002) consists of paintings, sculpture, prints and music inspired by the Mayan work El Varón del Rabinal, blending a pre Hispanic cosmology with contemporary aesthetics.

 Some of her work was signed with a pseudonym.

 Recognition

 In 2008, author Nadja Betrón published a book about Elenes’ life and creative process called Entre Hilos y Cuerdas, which contains a collection of personal writings, articles from newspapers and magazines, photographs and more.
 The title of the book refers to some of the materials she used in her works.

 In 2009, the Salón de la Plástica Mexicana held a retrospective with fifty of her works and a presentation of the book.
-This was followed by a similar event at the Anagma Gallery in Madrid in 2010 and a tribute was held in the same year sponsored by the Mexican Embassy in Colombia and the BiblioRed de la Alcaldía in Bogota.
+This was followed by a similar event at the Anagma Gallery in Madrid in 2010 and a tribute was held in the same year sponsored by the Mexican Embassy in Colombia and the BiblioRed de la Alcaldía in Bogotá.